Glossary

 Pre-read A summary surfaced before each connected meeting showing what changed since the last session — updated priorities, new risks, outstanding actions.
 Gives all participants shared context before the meeting starts.

 Routine In Parallel's structure for a recurring meeting series.
-When you connect a recurring meeting to an Execution Scope, In Parallel creates a Routine that tracks context from each session.
+When you connect a recurring meeting to a Workspace, In Parallel creates a Routine that tracks context from each session.
 Context compounds across Routine Cycles.
 Always capitalize.

 Routine Cycle A single occurrence of a Routine (one instance of a recurring meeting).
 Each cycle adds to Execution Memory — the pre-read for cycle N draws on outcomes from cycles 1 through N-1.
 Always capitalize.